RunestoneInteractive/httlads/_sources/WorldFacts/summarizing_data_using_pivot_table.rst

    SUB-SAHARAN AFRICA,0.230714,0.119,0.2455,NaN,0.228333,0.2640,0.311406
    WESTERN EUROPE,NaN,NaN,NaN,0.041,0.029389,0.1002,NaN

-The ``pivot`` function works like the ``pivot_table`` function, but does not do any aggregation.
+The ``pivot`` function works like the ``pivot_table`` function but does not do any aggregation.
 Therefore, it will throw an error if you have duplicate index rows.

-Try changing the values parameter to be a list of of columns maybe Agriculture, Service, and Industry.
+Try changing the values parameter to be a list of columns may be Agriculture, Service and Industry.
 How does that change your table?

 Project
 ---------

-The goal of this project is to be able to do some comparison of the different forms of government, and how the form of government might have an impact some of our other variables.
+The goal of this project is to make some comparison of the different forms of government, and how the form of government might have an impact on some of our other variables.

-You can dig in to getting the information from `this page <../_static/government_type.html>`_.
+You can dig into getting the information from `this page <../_static/government_type.html>`_.

 Add a "form of government" column to your data frame.
 There may be other alternatives for finding the data besides the web page presented earlier to